samueljun/new-tab-bookmarks/README.md

 # New Tab Bookmarks - Firefox Extension

-A simple Firefox extension that sets the new tab page to the bookmarks panel
+New Tab Bookmarks is a simple Firefox extension that sets the new tab page to the bookmarks panel.